TGOlson/tweetbeat-node/README.md

 Subscribe to specific topics by clicking the keyword.
 The count indicates how many tweets have come through.
 You can view the tweets by opening the chrome console.

-See a list of all available topics make requests to `/topics`.
+See a list of all available topics, make requests to `/topics`.

 ```
 curl localhost:8080/topics